acs-network/hcmonitor/README.md

 	label_offset   = 6      //label location offset in payload bytes(count from 0)
 	request_label  = [0,2]  //request label for judging if a packet is a request response_label = [1,3]  //response label for judging if a packet is a response

-**Note: We Must apply non-root user privileges to compile HCMonitor, other wise the comiling will be stopped.**

 $ make
 ```